Murder of Joanne Witt: Background

-Forty-seven-year-old single mother Joanne Witt lived with her daughter Tylar Marie in El Dorado Hills, California, an upscale suburb of Sacramento, and worked as an engineer for El Dorado County.
+Forty-seven-year-old single mother Joanne Witt lived with her daughter Tylar Marie in El Dorado Hills, California, and worked as an engineer for El Dorado County.
 Though Joanne's parents would later insist she had been a devoted mother, Joanne and her daughter had a contentious relationship.
 When Tylar was five years old, Joanne lost custody for six months after hitting her.
 As Tylar grew older, relations continued to grow more strained and occasionally combative.

 In December 2008, during her first year of high school, 14-year-old Tylar began spending time at a local coffee shop, where she met 19-year-old Steven Paul Colver, who went by the nickname "Boston".
 The two became close friends and, according to Tylar, began dating on February 23, 2009.
 Weeks later, they became sexually active.
 When Colver began looking for a place of his own, Tylar suggested he rent the extra bedroom in her mother’s house.
 Joanne was unsure at first, given Colver’s being male and five years older than Tylar.
 Tylar assured her mother that Colver was gay and their relationship was more like that of a brother and sister.
 Against the advice of her family, Joanne allowed Colver to move into the room.

 While living there, Colver and Tylar began using marijuana, MDMA, and cocaine.
 One month after Colver moved in, Joanne returned home and entered Colver’s room to find her daughter crouched inside the closet, naked, and covering herself with a pillow.
 Joanne realized she had interrupted the two having sex and ordered Colver out of her house.
 She called her friend Vinnie Catapano to assist in ejecting Colver.
 Catapano moved Colver's belongings to the sidewalk and warned him against further contact with the Witt family, threatening an "East Coast style" reprisal should he disobey.
 Joanne considered filing charges against Colver for statutory rape, but agreed not to when Tylar promised to end the relationship.

 Some time later, Joanne discovered Tylar and Colver had continued their relationship without her knowledge, seeing each other while she was at work or asleep.
 According to Tylar's grandfather, Norb Witt, Colver secretly entered the Witt home approximately 20 times to see her.
 At the same time, Joanne found Tylar's journal containing intimate details of the couple's sexual encounters.
 Joanne contacted law enforcement to file statutory rape charges and turned over the journal as evidence.
 When questioned by detectives, Colver reaffirmed the fraternal nature of the relationship, denying any sexual activity.
 After meeting with law enforcement, Joanne took Tylar to dinner at Joanie's Cafe and Grill in Shingle Springs and informed her that she had proceeded with filing charges against Colver.
 According to their server, Tylar showed no reaction to the news, even when Joanne said, "You know, he's in real trouble."